pogasanov/clsite/CONTRIBUTING.md

 [`git-lfs`](https://git-lfs.github.com/).
 It is easier for us to take a `git-lfs` file and make it a proper `git` file than vice-versa.

-### MR Pre-requisites

-Before making your MR, make sure you verify:
-* Functionality by deploying on your local heroku.
-* Running `python app/manage.py test` on local, all tests should pass.
-* Running `faker.py` if you have changed it.
-* Loading the fixture data into your local DB if you post that.

-The instructions on how to do above is mentioned in `README.md`.

 ### MR descriptions

 If an MR requires a special command, put that in the description